DanHakimi/Rooms/docs/persona.rst

 doesn't have a fixed schedule, and needs the ability to register a room in a quick and easy process.

-Their goals for our application are:
+His goals for our application are:

 * To see when rooms are available.
 * To register a room.